KittyGiraudel/a11y-dialog/README.md

 ## Contributing

-Contributing guidelines can be found [here](https://github.com/KittyGiraudel/a11y-dialog/blob/main/CONTRIBUTING.md)
+Contributing guidelines can be found in [CONTRIBUTING.md](https://github.com/KittyGiraudel/a11y-dialog/blob/main/CONTRIBUTING.md)